 In Switzerland, there are no official regulations with regard to public holidays for au pairs.
 We recommend that au pairs have a day off on public holidays.
 Only in exceptional cases au pairs should work on public holidays.
 The host family should discuss this with their au pair beforehand.

 Au pairs who work in Switzerland have to attend a language course, according to which language is spoken where they are staying.
-The host family is responsible for paying the fees of this course.
+For more information regarding who is in charge of the payment of the course we suggest you to contact directly the cantonal immigration and labour market authorities.
 If the au pair stay lasts a year the language course must consist of 120 hours (around 2-3 hours per week).
 Private instruction from an individual is only possible in special cricumstances.

 In some cantons the host family is responsible for the travel costs of the au pairs.
 For more information, take a look at the cantonal labour market authorities.

 We are continually researching and updating our host country information, but cannot guarantee that all material provided is complete and correct.
 If you notice gaps or inaccuracies, we would like to hear from you.